jqnatividad/qsv/docs/whirlwind_tour.md

 Nice!
 Notice the data is now sorted by Country,City too!
 That's because `dedup` first sorts the CSV records (by internally calling the `qsv sort` command) to find duplicates.

-Perhaps we can do this with the original CSV data?
-All 2.7 million rows in a 124MB file?!
+Now that we've composed all the commands we need, perhaps we can do this with the original CSV data?
+Not the tiny 10-row sample.csv file, but all 2.7 million rows in the 124MB `wcp.csv` file?!

-Indeed we can—because `qsv` is designed for speed - written in [Rust](https://www.rust-lang.org/) with [amortized memory allocations](https://blog.burntsushi.net/csv/#amortizing-allocations), using the performance-focused [mimalloc](https://github.com/microsoft/mimalloc) allocator.
+Indeed we can — because `qsv` is designed for speed - written in [Rust](https://www.rust-lang.org/) with [amortized memory allocations](https://blog.burntsushi.net/csv/#amortizing-allocations), using the performance-focused [mimalloc](https://github.com/microsoft/mimalloc) allocator.